Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 Inside the Taftville Fire Station, Fire Chief Tim Jencks gave an introduction and then we headed down Providence Street toward the Ponemah Mill.

 Pausing at North 3rd Avenue, Tim provided some Taftville history, including selected events from Taftville’s fire protection and incident history.

 I was not aware of the disastrous 1915 fire in the village, nor the one at the Sacred Heart Convent School in 1927.
 Since my mother was born in 1920, the latter provides a possible explanation about why my mother started school at second grade level, rather than first.

 A major fire in April 1956 consumed much of Taftville’s Sacred Heart Church.

 These two fire photos are courtesy of Fire Chief Jencks.

 The second photo, with a view from the rear of the church, displays the extensive fire damage to Sacred Heart Church.
 The firefighters were somewhat constrained in battling this fire.
-Church leaders did not want the firefighters to break the stained glass windows.
+They did not want to break the stained glass windows.